Assurance for clinical trial design with normally distributed outcomes: eliciting uncertainty about variances: Eliciting a distribution for a variance

 To the best of our knowledge, there has been little work on eliciting beliefs about variances.
-One existing approach that can be used is based on eliciting beliefs about parameters in linear regression models. \cite{KADANE:1980} and \cite{Al-Awadhi:1998} consider elicitation for the parameters in models of the form
+One existing approach that can be used is based on eliciting beliefs about parameters in linear regression models. \cite{KADANE:1980} and \cite{Al-Awadhi:1998} consider elicitation for the parameters $(\mu,\beta_1,\ldots,\beta_p,\sigma^2)$ in regression models of the form

-where $\varepsilon_1, ..., \varepsilon_n \overset{\emph{iid}}{\thicksim} \mbox{N} (0, \sigma^2)$.
-By setting $\beta_j=0$ for all $j$, this reduces to our case. \cite{Al-Awadhi:1998} proposed an elicitation method for quantifying opinions about the parameters of a multivariate normal distribution; the same elicitation method could be used for quantifying beliefs about a univariate normally distributed population.
-A key feature of these methods is asking the expert to update his or her judgements in light of given hypothetical data, under the assumption that the expert updates his or her beliefs using Bayes' theorem.
-We think this is a difficult task: the expert may not view hypothetical data as credible and behave the same way had he/she observed real data, and it is unlikely that the expert would weight prior knowledge and hypothetical data precisely according to Bayes' theorem in any case.
+where $\varepsilon_1, ..., \varepsilon_n \stackrel{i.i.d}{\sim} \mbox{N} (0, \sigma^2)$.
+By setting $\beta_j=0$ for all $j$, this would reduce to our case. \cite{Al-Awadhi:1998} proposed an elicitation method for quantifying opinions about the parameters of a multivariate normal distribution; the same elicitation method could be used for quantifying beliefs about a univariate normally distributed population.
+These methods require the expert to update her judgements in light of hypothetical data, under the assumption that the expert updates her beliefs using Bayes' theorem.
+We think this is a difficult task: the expert may not view hypothetical data as credible and behave the same way had she observed real data, and it is unlikely that the expert would weight prior knowledge and hypothetical data precisely according to Bayes' theorem in any case.
 The expert may be insensitive to the sample size, for example in accounting for the variability in a sample mean \cite[]{Tversky:1971}.
 We think it desirable to have alternative elicitation methods available to the expert.

 \cite{KADANE:1980} and \cite{Al-Awadhi:1998} infer judgements about the parameters $\mu$ and $\sigma^2$ from judgements about the observable quantities $X_i$, by eliciting summaries from the expert's predictive distribution.
 For example, suppose we wish to elicit an expert's opinion about the variance parameter $\sigma^2$ of a random variable $X$ that follows a normal distribution with a known mean $\mu$.
 Since $\sigma^2$ is not directly observable then the expert is asked to make judgements about the observable quantity $X$, and we infer $p(\sigma^2)$ from these judgements.
 Any choice of $p(\sigma^2)$ implies a distribution